Note

 Job Configuration

-Once the Bacula File Daemon and the Hyper-V Winapi Plugin are correctly installed and configured, setting a backup job up is as simple as adding the job and the fileset within the Bacula Director configuration file.
+Once the Bacula File Daemon and the Hyper-V WinAPI Plugin are correctly installed and configured, setting a backup job up is as simple as adding the job and the fileset within the Bacula Director configuration file.

 Important